zachvalenta/jvns.ca/content/post/2018-01-04-how-does-gdb-call-functions-.markdown

 Anyway, this is all to say that finding the address of the function to call seemed straightforward to me but that the rest of it (change the instruction pointer? restore the registers? what else?) didn't seem so obvious!

+### You can't just jump

+I kind of said this already but -- you can't just find the address of the function you want to run and then jump to that address.
+I tried that in gdb (`jump foo`) and the program segfaulted.
+Makes sense!

 ### How you can call C functions from gdb